F# tutorial: Hello world

 Install Visual Studio

 To write your first F# program, you need to install Visual Studio.
 The following video shows you how this installation can be done.
 This video includes a specifically configured installation of Microsoft Visual Studio Community edition.
-It contains all of the settings and steps in order for you to successfully set up an F# coding enviroment (Video 2).
+It contains all of the settings and steps in order for you to successfully set up an F# coding environment (Video 2).

 Create your first F# Visual Studio project

 This short video tutorial shows you how to create an F# project using Visual Studio.
 You will learn how to select the correct language (F#) as well as the project type.
 You will also find out how to select a path, a name, and a target framework for your newly created project.
-Once you have applied all the necessary settings, the F# coding enviroment will launch inside of Visual Studio (Video 3).
+Once you have applied all the necessary settings, the F# coding environment will launch inside of Visual Studio (Video 3).

 Create a new project in Visual Studio